 At the school level, over 100 English teachers engage with the competition over the course of the school year.
 Each teacher can select 10 written entries to submit from their class.
-With 19 separate categories to choose from, the competition is aimed to cover the broad spectrum of curricula taught in Hong Kong and China.
+With 23 separate groups (based on the age of the student) to choose from, the competition is aimed to cover the broad spectrum of curricula taught in Hong Kong and China.